 Home of the former capital of the Confederacy, as well as the sites of the first and final major battles of the American Civil War, the Virginia landscape is scattered with close to 800 Civil War sites, more than any other state in the nation.
 Among the key sites, six Civil War national parks preserve and interpret events of the war, attracting history buffs year after year: Manassas National Battlefield Park, Fredericksburg and Spotsylvania National Military Park, Richmond National Battlefield Park, Cedar Creek and Belle Grove National Historical Park, Petersburg National Battlefield, and Appomattox Court House and National Historical Park.

-Arlington National Cemetery
+Pay Respects at Arlington National Cemetery

 A visit to the hallowed grounds of Arlington National Cemetery is an interesting, powerful, and memorable experience.
 In addition to the rows and rows of pristine headstones, many monuments, memorials, and dedicated trees pay tribute to people and significant events in U.S. history.

-An interpretative bus tour, which departs continuously from the on-site Visitors Center, includes stops at the Kennedy gravesites, the Tomb of the Unknowns Changing of the Guard and Arlington House Robert E. Lee Memorial.
+An interpretative bus tour, which departs continuously from the on-site Visitors Center, includes stops at the Kennedy gravesites, the Tomb of the Unknowns, Changing of the Guard, and Arlington House Robert E. Lee Memorial.
 The Women In Military Service for America Memorial is located at the Ceremonial Entrance to Arlington National Cemetery, directly across Memorial Bridge from the Lincoln Memorial.
-Annual Easter, Memorial Day, and Veterans Day ceremonies are free and open to the public.Continue to 9 of 12 below.
+Annual Easter, Memorial Day, and Veterans Day ceremonies are free and open to the public.

 Located in the picturesque Shenandoah Valley, Virginia's Natural Bridge is a natural wonder and a National Historic Landmark.
 Thomas Jefferson was so taken with its beauty that he purchased it and many surrounding acres of land in 1774.
-As early as the 18th century, Natural Bridge became a major tourist attraction.
+As early as the eighteenth century, the Natural Bridge became a major tourist attraction.

-Today, Natural Bridge continues to be a major sightseeing attraction.
+Today, the Natural Bridge continues to be a major sightseeing attraction.
 It is a popular stop for tour groups, school groups, families, and other Virginia visitors.
-Over the years, several other attractions have been added to the complex, popular with some and not so appealing to others.
+Over the years, several other attractions have been added to the complex.
 They include a one-mile nature trail, a small living history Native American Village, an indoor butterfly garden, a wax museum, and more.
-In the evenings on scheduled days, a light and sound show, The Drama of Creation, is presented at the Bridge.
+In the evenings on scheduled days, a light and sound show, "The Drama of Creation," is presented at the Bridge.
 Natural Bridge is open daily, although some of the ancillary attractions follow seasonal schedules.

 Discovered in 1878 and attracting visitors from around the globe ever since, Luray Caverns is a designated United States Natural Landmark.
-Located in Virginia's Shenandoah Valley, this fascinating natural wonder is only nine miles from the central entrance to Skyline Drive and Shenandoah National Park.
+Located in Virginia's Shenandoah Valley, this fascinating natural wonder is only 9 miles from the central entrance to Skyline Drive and Shenandoah National Park.

 A paved and lighted walkway winds through magnificent cathedral height chambers and around abundant examples of stalactite and stalagmite ornamentation.
 An ingenious Stalacpipe Organ, located in the Cathedral Chamber, produces a lovely, soothing tone and is touted as the world's largest musical instrument.
 The guided walking tour of the caverns (approximately 1.25 miles) lasts slightly more than one hour.
 There are a few other attractions at the complex as well.

-Chincoteague and Assateague Islands
+Spot Wild Horses on the Chincoteague and Assateague Islands

-Located just off the northeastern coastline of the Virginia portion of the Delmarva Peninsula, the close neighboring islands of Chincoteague and Assateague are probably best known for the wild horses (usually referred to as the Chincoteague ponies), made famous by Marguerite Henry's children's book, Misty of Chincoteague, published in 1947 and later made into a movie.
+Located just off the northeastern coastline of the Virginia portion of the Delmarva Peninsula, the close neighboring islands of Chincoteague and Assateague are probably best known for the wild horses (usually referred to as the "Chincoteague ponies"), made famous by Marguerite Henry's children's book, "Misty of Chincoteague," published in 1947 and later made into a movie.

-While many visitors are initially attracted by the enchanting ponies, the area is also known for its charming fishing village, independently owned shops and restaurants, beaches, abundant wildlife, outdoor recreational options, and laid back eastern shore vibe.
+While many visitors are initially attracted by the enchanting ponies, the area is also known for its charming fishing village, independently owned shops and restaurants, beaches, abundant wildlife, outdoor recreational options, and laid-back eastern shore vibe.

 Two standout Virginia theme parks, located just over 70 miles from each other, offer family fun and thrills for all ages.
-Attracting millions of visitors each year Busch Gardens Williamsburg (pictured) has been voted The World's Most Beautiful Theme Park every year since 1990.
-The park features more than 50 rides in European-themed areas (countries), including England, France, Germany, Ireland, Italy, and Scotland.
-In addition to the regular park schedule, the annual Howl-O-Scream offers spooky fall fun.
-During the Christmas holidays, Busch Gardens transforms into Christmas Town, a Christmas-themed wonderland.
+Attracting millions of visitors each year, Busch Gardens Williamsburg has been voted "The World's Most Beautiful Theme Park" every year since 1990.
+The park features more than 50 rides in European-themed areas, including England, France, Germany, Ireland, Italy, and Scotland.
+In addition to the regular park schedule, the annual "Howl-O-Scream" offers spooky fall fun.
+During the Christmas holidays, Busch Gardens transforms into "Christmas Town," a Christmas-themed wonderland.